nihal111/nihal111.github.io/_posts/2017-05-04-Google-Summer-of-Code.markdown

 ## When am I doing this?

-Since my college reopens mid-July, I've already started work on the Project.
-Officially May is meant to be a Community-Bonding period for most and the Coding phase only starts in July.
-However I plan to finish my GSoC early and I've already started off with the coding phase.
+Since college reopens mid-July, I've already started work on the project.
+Officially, May is meant to be a community-bonding period and the coding phase only starts in July.
+But I plan to finish my GSoC early and have already jumped into coding.

 ## Blog for updates

-I plan to use this blog to keep updating my progress.
-This blog will also be an attempt to document the work that I'll be doing.
-This is gonna be an exciting summer!
+I plan to use this blog to track my progress and document the work along the way.
+This is going to be an exciting summer!